8. Judicial remedies available

 (4) The circuit court may order the governing body to comply with the FOIA, and a violation of that order constitutes contempt of court.
 Ark.
 Code Ann. § 25-19-107(c).

-Both Acts authorize the issuance of a writ of mandamus, injunction, or a declaratory relief for the purpose of stopping or preventing violations or threatened violations of the Acts, or to determining the application of the Acts to ongoing actions or threatened future actions, or to determine the application of the Acts to past actions of the state or legislative body.
+Writ of Mandate/Injunctive/Declaratory Relief: Both Acts authorize the issuance of a writ of mandamus, injunction, or a declaratory relief for the purpose of stopping or preventing violations or threatened violations of the Acts, or to determine the application of the Acts to ongoing actions or threatened future actions, or to determine the application of the Acts to past actions of the state or legislative body.
 Cal.
-Gov’t Code §§ 11130(a) (Bagley-Keene Act); 54960(a).
+Gov’t Code §§ 11130(a) (Bagley-Keene Act), 54960(a) (Brown Act).
+Prejudice is not required to state a cause of action for injunctive and declaratory relief and mandamus.
+New Livable California v.
+Ass’n of Bay Area Governments, 59 Cal.
+App.
+5th 709, 714-15, 273 Cal.
+Rptr.
+3d 688 (2020) (reversing order granting demurrer on grounds complaint for violation of section 54953(c)(2)’s reporting out of votes taken requirement where plaintiff had not alleged facts demonstrating legally cognizable prejudice).

-With respect to other lawsuits under either Act, the court may order the body to refrain from violating the Act, may determine the legality of a rule or action by the body that penalizes or discourages the expression of its members, or may compel the body to tape record its closed sessions.
+Other Relief: With respect to other relief under either Act, the court may order the body to refrain from violating the Act, may determine the legality of a rule or action by the body that penalizes or discourages the expression of its members, or may compel the body to tape record its closed sessions.
 Cal.
-Gov't Code §§ 11130(a) (Bagley-Keene Act); 54960(a); 54960(b) (Brown Act).
+Gov't Code §§ 11130(a) (Bagley-Keene Act); 54960(a), 54960(b) (Brown Act).

 But given the holding of Union of American Physicians and Dentists, it is advisable to combine any Brown Act demand letter and lawsuit with a demand under the California Public Records Act for the minutes of the portion of the closed session that violated the Brown Act, and assert that release of the documents is being sought under the Public Records Act and the Brown Act.

 Action taken at a meeting in violation of the Act may be voidable.
 29 Del.
 C. § 10005(a).
 Remedies permitted by this section include injunction, a declaratory judgment, writ of mandamus and/or other appropriate relief.
-29 Del.
-C. § 10005(d); see also Wilmington Fed'n of Teachers v.
-Howell, 374 A.2d 832 (Del.
-1977) (invalidation of public body's decision constitutes an extreme sanction and in the absence of an unequivocal statutory mandate declaring action taken in derogation thereof to be null and void action so taken not to be summarily invalidated by a court); Retail Liquor Dealers Ass'n v.
-Del.
-Alcoholic Beverage Control Comm'n, 1980 WL 273545 (Del.
+Id. § 10005(d).
+Delaware courts and the Attorney General, however, are cautious to void an action taken at meeting held in violation of the Act.
+Ianni v.
+Dep’t of Elections, 1986 WL 9610 (Del.
 Ch.
-Apr.
-23, 1980).
-The 1985 Amendments to the Act appears to address the concern that invalidation is an extreme remedy.
-See Ianni v.
-Dep't of Elections, 1986 WL 9610 (Del.
-Ch.
 Aug.
-29, 1986) (court expressed concern about using injunction to revise action of Board of Election).
-See Del.
+29, 1986) (expressing concern about using injunction to revise action of Board of Election); Del.
 Op.
-Att'y Gen., No. 96-ib18 (May 29, 1996) (finding that a public body meeting was held in violation of the Act but providing for no remedy other than the opinion itself).
+Att’y Gen., No. 96-ib18 (May 29, 1996) (finding that a public body meeting was held in violation of the Act but providing for no remedy other than the opinion itself); see also Wilmington Fed’n of Teachers v.
+Howell, 374 A.2d 832 (Del.
+1977) (in analyzing an earlier version of FOIA, declaring invalidation of public body’s decision constitutes an extreme sanction).
 But see Chem.
 Indus.
 Council of Del., Inc. v.
 State Coastal Zone Indus.
 Control Bd., 1994 WL 274295 (Del.
 Ch.
-May 19, 1994).
+May 19, 1994) (ordering regulations void where deliberations about the regulations largely took place behind closed doors).

 District of Columbia